pe2mbs/tuxbox-bouquetedit/README.md

 1. Now Save As bouquets to folder works.
 2. Now Save bouquets to folder works.
 3. Some improvements to the preferences dialog where made, but stil not complete.
+4. Radio channels now implemented
+5. Solved the issue "Sometimes in filter mode on ASC mode services disapear"

 # Todo
-1. Save bouquets (receiver).
+1. Save bouquets (receiver) it must be tested, it should work already.
-2. Save As bouquets (receiver).
+2. Save As bouquets (receiver) it must be tested, it should work already.
 3. Bouquet "Drag and Drop".
 4. "Drag and Drop" service to bouquet.
-5. Handle radio channels.
-6. Printer setup and print.
+5. Printer setup and print.
-7. Help system.
+6. Help system.
-8. Improve further the preferences dialog
+7. Improve further the preferences dialog
-9. Add multiple languages
+8. Add multiple languages

 # Issues
-1. Sometimes in filter mode on ASC mode services disapear